 Who Needs an Elevation Certificate?

-Structures built in a Special Flood Hazard Area – including A, AE, and AH zones – or a Coastal High Hazard Area – including VE zones – must have a FEMA Elevation Certificate to prove that the structure meets the required Base Flood Elevation.
-A FEMA Elevation Certificate is required during construction before the first permanent horizontal member is placed.
+Structures built in a Special Flood Hazard Area must have a FEMA Elevation Certificate to prove that the structure meets elevation requirements.
+This includes A, AE, AH, AO and Coastal High Hazard Areas known as VE or V zones.
+A FEMA Elevation Certificate is required prior to vertical construction, before the first permanent horizontal member is placed.
 A final construction Elevation Certificate is also required.

 Elevation Certificates can be prepared by local, licensed surveyors.